immanuelhume/mangodl/README.md

 ### Limit requests per second

 Mangodl uses asyncio to hopefully speed up downloads (with a semaphore allowing only 2 chapters at any time).
-By default, mangodl sends a maximum of 30 GET requests per second when downloading.
+By default, mangodl sends a maximum of 30 GET requests per second when downloading images.
 You may use the `--ratelimit` option to increase or decrease the limit at your own risk:

 ```
 $ mangodl [...] --ratelimit 1